 Introducing Wooly & Worth

-The public face of the Woolworths brand between 2003 and 2008
+The public face of the Woolworths brand from 2003 to 2008

 In Summer 2002, the Woolworths Marketing Director went on maternity leave.
 The CEO decided to handle the portfolio personally.